 ‘. . .
 And what about your poor mum?’
 Emily insisted, ‘She will be devastated to find out – you had kept it a secret – from her,’

 The beautiful sky blue eyes of the sorceress had suddenly faded into that of his mother, who now wielded a sword: Just – Do It! he screamed from within.

-At times it was true, he had felt it was wrong and was afraid of what she might do, if ever she found out; he didn’t care about his dad, sister, or even his brother’s, and especially not Steve.
-Anyway it was all over, and there was nothing he could do, he was going to die right there in her lap.
+At times it was true.
+He felt it was wrong and was afraid of what she might do if ever she found out; he didn’t care about his dad, sister, or even brother, especially not Steve.
+Anyway, it was all over, and there was nothing he could do.
+He was going to die right there in her lap.
 Finally!
-He thought he would be released from the torment of his forbidden desire.
+He thought he would be free from the torment of his forbidden desire.

 ‘Steve might accuse you of abduction or trying to steal his child.’

 Abduction!
 He found himself repeating over and over again.

 It was hopeless; she just wouldn’t let him be, all day he thought and not once had she allowed him to search the comfort of her.
 She was throwing him to the wolves, and he didn’t need to be twenty-one to understand that.
 His eyes lifted slowly, burdened by reality and her constant infliction.
 ‘Yes!’
 He exclaimed, lifting his head, ‘You’re worried about my family,’ he smiled briefly in defeat.